hydra-genetics/alignment/docs/softwares.md

 ---

 ## [fgbio_copy_umi_from_read_name](http://fulcrumgenomics.github.io/fgbio/tools/latest/CopyUmiFromReadName.html)
-Copies the UMI at the end of the `.bam`’s read name to the RX tag using fgbio in preparation for fgbio_group_reads_by_umi
+Copies the UMI at the end of the BAM’s read name to the RX tag using fgbio in preparation for fgbio_group_reads_by_umi

 ### :snake: Rule